Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Introduction

 Despite their promise, existing GWCF methods face significant challenges.
-Most follow a two-step process: first dividing data into groups, then searching for CFs, or generating individual CFs before aggregating similar actions \cite{kavouras2024glance, ArteltG24}.
-This approach introduces inefficiencies and relies heavily on clustering algorithms and their parameterization.
-Moreover, ensuring plausibility (counterfactuals that align with the actual data distribution and real-world constraints) of generated CFs remains difficult, as unrealistic explanations diminish trust and actionability (the ability of users to practically implement suggested changes to achieve desired results) \cite{ArteltH20}.
+Most rely on a two-step process of first clustering data and then generating CFs (or vice versa), which is inefficient and dependent on clustering parameterization~\cite{kavouras2024glance,ArteltG24}.
+Furthermore, ensuring the \textit{plausibility} of CFs—that is, their alignment with the data distribution and real-world constraints—remains a key challenge, as unrealistic explanations undermine trust and actionability~\cite{ArteltH20}.

-To address the aforementioned challenges, we propose a novel view of the problem by unifying the generation of local, group-wise, and global counterfactual explanations based on user needs, as illustrated in Figure \ref{fig:teaser}.
-Unlike existing methods, our end-to-end approach can dynamically generate explanations for a varying number of groups, including automatically detecting the minimal required number.
-This simultaneous optimization of data division and counterfactual generation eliminates the need for the traditional two-step process, streamlining the methodology.
-By formulating the problem as a single optimization task, our method efficiently explores the feature space, divides the data into optimal groups, and generates counterfactual explanations at a chosen level of granularity.
-Furthermore, we incorporate a probabilistic plausibility criterion, implemented through density estimation of training data using normalizing flows \citep{rezende2015variational}, ensuring the generated CFs are not only effective in validity but also plausible and actionable for users.
+To address these challenges, we propose a unified framework for generating local, group-wise, and global counterfactuals, as illustrated in Figure~\ref{fig:teaser}.
+Our end-to-end, gradient-based method simultaneously optimizes instance grouping and counterfactual generation, eliminating the inefficient two-step process common in prior work.
+It can dynamically generate explanations for a varying number of groups, automatically balancing a number through regularization.
+By formulating this as a single optimization problem, our method efficiently produces CFs at any desired granularity.
+Crucially, we introduce a probabilistic plausibility criterion, using normalizing flows for density estimation~\cite{rezende2015variational}, to ensure that explanations are not only valid but also realistic and actionable.

-In summary, our key contributions are: \begin{itemize} \item A novel unified approach for generating CFs at local, group-wise, and global levels, dynamically adapting to user needs and automatically detecting the minimal required number of groups, leveraging gradient-based optimization. \item A significant advancement in GWCFs generation through end-to-end optimization that unifies group discovery and counterfactual generation while introducing probabilistic plausibility constraints in this domain. \item An experimental evaluation and real-world use case analysis demonstrating our approach's performance, providing the effective balance between validity, proximity, plausibility, and the number of shifting vectors. \end{itemize}
+In summary, our key contributions are: \begin{itemize} \item A novel unified approach for generating CFs at local, group-wise, and global levels, dynamically adapting to user needs and automatically balancing groups diversity and granularity, leveraging gradient-based optimization. \item A significant advancement in GWCFs generation through end-to-end optimization that unifies group discovery and counterfactual generation while introducing probabilistic plausibility constraints in this domain. \item An experimental evaluation and real-world use case analysis demonstrating our approach's performance, providing the effective balance between validity, proximity, plausibility, and the number of shifting vectors. \end{itemize}